-2010-2016) with the arrival of the Conservative - Liberal Democrat Coalition government.
+2010 is another critical juncture that signals the start of the contesting participation phase (2010-2016) with the arrival of the Conservative-Liberal Democrat Coalition government.
 It led to an evolution of the previous position towards self-reinforcing patterns following the Lisbon Treaty's removal of the EU pillar structure.
 This move meant a broad supranationalisation of these topics, a dynamic the UK has proven very reluctant to.
 Especially the prospect of expanding the CJEU jurisdiction in the AFSJ raised strong criticism from the UK side.
-Indeed, the UK announced in 2012 that it intended to activate Protocole 36 to mass opt out from the 130 pre-Lisbon police and judicial cooperation measures it was part of (Peers, 2012).
-However, the UK opted back into 35 measures, considered essential for the continued security of the UK (Home Office, 2015).
-This strategy shows how the UK tended to prioritize its operational needs over its more long-term ambivalent vision on European integration.
+Indeed, the UK announced in 2012 that it intended to activate Protocole 36 to mass opt out from the 130 pre-Lisbon police and judicial cooperation measures it was part of (Peers 2012).
+However, the UK opted back into 35 measures, considered essential for the continued security of the UK (Home Office 2015).
+This strategy shows how the UK tended to prioritise its operational needs over its more long-term ambivalent vision on European integration.

 The 2016 referendum initiates the last sequence in the history of the UK in JHA, the post-referendum one (2016-2020), leading up to the withdrawal of the UK from the EU and beyond.

-The Brexit referendum acts a priori as a critical juncture, driven (mostly) by internal factors, as it initiates a period of significant change that will 'produce distinct legacies' (Collier and Collier, 2002: 29).
-Indeed, Brexit looks at first sight like a 'revolution', as unprecedented, and as creating a new window of opportunity to de-Europeanise and 'take back control' (Radaelli, Salter, 2019).
+The Brexit referendum acts a priori as a critical juncture, driven (mostly) by internal factors, as it initiates a period of significant change that will 'produce distinct legacies' (Collier and Collier 2002, p.
+29).
+Indeed, Brexit looks at first sight like a 'revolution', as unprecedented and as creating a new window of opportunity to de-Europeanise and 'take back control' (Radaelli and Salter 2019).

 Nonetheless, we argue that Brexit might not act as a critical juncture leading the UK to dismantle JHA policies in the name of sovereignty.
-Some examples already show that the fear of missing out on EU JHA instruments and mechanisms has quickly mobilized negotiators to guarantee access to research programs such as Horizon 2020.
-The de-Europeanisation scenario seems even less straightforward considering how the UK has taken an active interest in JHA since 1992, and even acted as a leader and a norm-exporter rather than a laggard in the fields of counter-terrorism, cybersecurity and police cooperation (Monar, 2015; Christou, 2016; Carrapiço and Trauner, 2013).
-The UK has also played an important role through its expertise that is highly respected in the EU and via the presence of British EU civil servants (e.g. Johnathan Faull, Director-General of DG Home Affairs from 2003 to 2010, or Rob Wainwright, director of Europol from 2009 to 2018).
+Some examples already show that the fear of missing out on EU JHA instruments and mechanisms has quickly mobilised negotiators to guarantee access to research programs such as Horizon 2020.
+The de-Europeanisation scenario seems even less straightforward considering how the UK has taken an active interest in JHA since 1992, and even acted as a leader and a norm exporter rather than a laggard in the fields of counterterrorism, cybersecurity and police cooperation (Monar 2015; Christou 2016; Carrapico and Trauner 2013).
+The UK has also played an important role through its expertise that is highly respected in the EU and via the presence of British EU civil servants (e.g. Johnathan Faull, Director-General of DG Home Affairs from 2003 to 2010, or Rob Wainwright, director of Europol from 2009 to 2018) (Table 1).

-Consequently, following the editorial of this special issue, we share the assumption that de-Europeanization is probably not best suited to fully understand what is happening in JHA.
-Using the typologies of disengagement, reengagement and continued engagement, we compare the paths of the three JHA sub-policy areas along our sequencing from 1992 to 2020 to shed light on the variety of post-Brexit trajectories.
-These policy sectors are: 1) police and judicial cooperation in criminal matters; 2), migration policies and border control; and 3) cybersecurity.
+Consequently, following the editorial of this special issue, we share the assumption that de-Europeanisation is probably not best suited to fully understand what is happening in JHA.
+Using the typologies of disengagement, re-engagement and continued engagement, we compare the paths of the three JHA sub-policy areas along our sequencing from 1992 to 2020 to shed light on the variety of post-Brexit trajectories.
+These policy sectors are: (1) police and judicial cooperation in criminal matters; (2), migration policies and border control; and (3) cybersecurity.
 Findings are detailed at the end of the article in Table 2.